 Are you seeing the critical error on your WordPress site?

-WordPress may sometimes show you a message that ‘There has been a critical error on this website.
-Please check your site admin email inbox for instructions’.
-It will also include a link to debugging in the WordPress guide.
+WordPress may sometimes show an error message saying, ‘There has been a critical error on this website.
+Please check your site admin email inbox for instructions.’
+It will also include a link to the WordPress debugging guide.

-The critical error in WordPress is an error that stops WordPress from loading all the scripts it needs to work properly.
+The critical error in WordPress is an error that stops WordPress from loading all the scripts it needs to work correctly.

 What Causes the Critical Error in WordPress?

-The critical error in WordPress is generally caused by a malfunctioning plugin, script, or code that prevents WordPress from functioning properly.
+The critical error in WordPress is generally caused by a malfunctioning plugin, script, or code that prevents WordPress from functioning correctly.

-WordPress is unable to load the rest of the files it needs unless you resolve this issue.
+Due to the malfunctioning code, WordPress is unable to load the files it needs.

-If you have recently copied and pasted code snippets from some tutorial to your website, then it might trigger the critical error.
+If you recently copied and pasted code snippets from a tutorial to your website, they might trigger a critical error.

-All top WordPress plugins are thoroughly tested, so they are less likely to cause a critical error on their own.
+All top WordPress plugins are thoroughly tested, so they are less likely to cause a critical error.
 However, a conflict with another WordPress plugin or some custom code may trigger the error.

-That being said, let’s take a look at how to easily fix the critical error in WordPress and get your website back.
+Let’s look at how to fix the critical error in WordPress and get your website back.

-The critical error message itself is not very useful in finding the cause of the issue and fix it.
+The critical error message itself is not very useful for finding and fixing the issue’s cause.
 Luckily, WordPress also sends an email to the admin email address of your website.

-On the other hand, if you did receive the WordPress technical issue email notification, then we’ll show you how to make sense of it and use it to bring your website back.
+On the other hand, if you received the WordPress technical issue email notification, then we will show you how to make sense of it and use it to bring your website back.

 Simply click the links below to skip straight to the section you need:

-Not sure which email address you used as the admin email?
-It is the email address you provide when installing WordPress.
+Are you unsure which email address you used as the admin email?
+It is the email address you provided when installing WordPress.

-In your inbox, you’ll see an email with the subject line ‘Your Site is Experiencing a Technical Issue’.
-Inside it, you will find a lot more helpful information about what caused the critical error on your WordPress website.
+You will see an email in your inbox with the subject line, ‘Your Site is Experiencing a Technical Issue.’
+Inside it, you will find more helpful information about what caused the critical error on your WordPress website.

-For instance, in the following screenshot, you can see that the critical error was caused by the WordPress theme on our test site.
+For instance, the following screenshot shows that the critical error was caused by the WordPress theme on our test site.

-The email also includes a special link that will allow you to login to your WordPress website in recovery mode to fix and investigate the issue.
+The email also includes a unique link that will allow you to log in to your WordPress website in recovery mode to investigate and fix the issue.

 At the bottom of the email, you will see even more detailed information about the error, including the specific file and code that triggered it.

-In this example below, some code at line 614 in our theme’s functions.php file is responsible for triggering the error.
+In the example below, some code on line 614 of our theme’s functions.php file is responsible for triggering the error.

-Here is another example which is showing error details caused by a malfunctioning WordPress plugin.
+Here is another example showing an error caused by a malfunctioning WordPress plugin.

-Once you are logged in, you will see a notification informing you about the critical error, what caused the error, and a link to the place where you can go to fix it.
+Once you are logged in, you will see a notification telling you about the critical error, what caused it, and a link to where you can go to fix it.

-For instance, in the following screenshot, it is informing us about the critical error caused by the plugin with a link to the plugins page.
+For instance, in the following screenshot, WordPress is notifying us about the critical error caused by the plugin with a link to the Plugins page.

-Now, if you click on the link, then it will show you the misbehaving plugin.
+If you click the link, it will show you the problem plugin.
 It will also show you exactly which line of code caused the error.

-You can go ahead and deactivate the plugin for now.
+You can go ahead and deactivate the plugin for now by clicking on ‘Deactivate’.

-Similarly, if the issue is with your theme, then you will see a link to the Themes page.
-At the bottom of the page, you can see the theme causing the issue.
+Similarly, you will see a link to the Themes page if the problem lies with your theme.
+At the bottom of the page, it will say which theme is causing the issue.

-You can simply change your WordPress theme, or delete the broken theme and reinstall a fresh copy of the same theme from the official source to see if that resolves the issue.
+You can change your WordPress theme.
+Alternatively, you can delete the broken one and reinstall a fresh copy of it from the official source to see if that resolves the issue.

 In most cases, your WordPress website would now start working normally.

-However, if you are still seeing the critical error in WordPress, then you can try the troubleshooting steps in the next step.
+However, if you still see the critical error in WordPress, you can try the troubleshooting steps in the next section.

-If you are didn’t receive the WordPress critical issue notification email, then here is how you can troubleshoot and fix the critical error in WordPress.
+If you didn’t receive the WordPress critical issue notification email, this method will teach you how to troubleshoot and fix the critical error in WordPress.

-For instance, if you installed a new plugin and activating it caused the critical error, then you need to deactivate that plugin (we’ll show you how to do that in the first step below).
+For example, if you installed a new plugin and activating it caused the critical error, you just need to deactivate it (we will show you how to do that in the first step below).

-On the other hand, if you are unsure, then you can simply follow these steps.
+On the other hand, if you are unsure what caused the error, you can simply follow these steps.

 1. Deactivate All WordPress Plugins

-The easiest way to disable a faulty WordPress plugin is by deactivating it.
-However, due to the critical error, you don’t have access to the admin area and you don’t know which plugin to deactivate.
+However, due to the critical error, you won’t have access to the admin area (WordPress backend) or know which plugin to deactivate.

-Simply connect to your WordPress website using an FTP client or the File Manager app in your WordPress hosting control panel.
+Simply connect to your WordPress website using an FTP client or the File Manager app in your web hosting control panel.

-Next, change the name of the plugins folder to anything that you like.
-In our example, we’ll call it ‘plugins.deactivate’.
+Next, change the ‘plugins’ folder name to anything you like.
+In our example, we will call it ‘plugins.deactivated’.

-Basically, WordPress looks for the plugins folder to load the activated plugins on your website.
-When it cannot find the plugins folder, it simply cannot activate the plugins and automatically sets them as deactivated.
+WordPress looks for the plugins folder to load the activated plugins on your website.
+When it cannot find the plugins folder, it simply cannot activate them and automatically sets them as deactivated.

 You can now visit your website to see if the critical error message has disappeared.

-Important: Whether the critical error issue is resolved or not, don’t forget to rename the plugins.deactivated folder back to ‘plugins’.
-WordPress will then recognize the folder, and you’ll be able to reactivate them one by one from the WordPress dashboard so you can identify which one caused the critical error.
+Important: Don’t forget to rename the ‘plugins’ folder if the critical error issue has been resolved.
+WordPress will then recognize the folder, and you can reactivate the plugins one by one from the WordPress dashboard to identify which one caused the critical error.

-The next step in troubleshooting the critical error is to switch your WordPress theme to a default theme.
-This would fix the critical error issue if it is caused by some code in your current WordPress theme.
+The next step in troubleshooting the critical error is switching your WordPress theme to a default one.
+This will fix the critical error issue if some code in your current WordPress theme is causing the problem.

-Once finished, you can try visiting your website.
+Once this process has finished, you can try visiting your website.

-If the critical error was caused by your WordPress theme, then it should disappear now and you’ll be able to access your website.
+If your WordPress theme caused the critical error, then the error message should have disappeared, and you will be able to access your website.